jessmahone/local_news_100_communities/README.md

      failing to fill — them?
    - Outlet Type Distribution Across Market Sizes: How does the mix of outlet types vary across community sizes, and where do opportunities exist       for new entrants?

+## 📉 Key Findings: Market Concentration Analysis
+   - Outlet density (per 100k population) ranges from 0 to 68, with a mean of 13.65, heavily skewed by high-density small markets like Keene, NH
+   - The 50k–100k population band is disproportionately underserved, with 63% of communities falling below their band's median outlet density
+   - Larger markets (100k+) are comparatively better served at 36% underserved
+   - Four communities have zero local news outlets entirely

 ## 📁 Repo Structure
 local_news_100_communities/
 ├── data/